 The Excel Binom.Inv function calculates the inverse of this function.
 I.e. the function calculates the minimum value of x for which the Cumulative Binomial Distribution function is a given probability.
 This is shown in the spreadsheet below, for three different probability values.

-Further examples of the Excel Binom.Inv function can be found on the Microsoft Office website.
+For further examples of the Excel Binom.Inv function, see the Microsoft Office website.

 If you get an error from the Excel Binom.Inv Function, this is likely to be one of the following: